Welcome to the Palace

 Welcome

 Continue your visit on the 1st floor with the King and Queen's Grand Apartments and the world-famous Hall of Mirrors.
 On certain days you can also visit the Gallery of Battles.
 Caution, the Palace gets very crowded during the summer.
+We advise you to buy online.
+Due to the high number of visitors, admission to the palace can only be guaranteed through online booking.

 We recommend coming at 9.00 am to visit the Palace when it opens or plan your visit for late afternoon.